 The Regional Affiliate Unions are represented in the NCGU by nominated Representatives as Delegates to the National Council.
-Each Regional Union may nominate 2 or at most 4 Representatives depending on the size of their Union,
+Each Regional Union may nominate 2 or at most 4 Representatives depending on the size/population of their region.

-Ghana Union - London is a welfare charity committed to serving the Ghanaian community in the UK & has been working hard to ensure that we are able to connect and keep the community informed.
-We work in partnership with external agencies, community groups, governmental organisations & our Corporate members for the benefit of the community.
+Greater London Region is a welfare organisation committed to serving the Ghanaian community in the Greater Lon Region & has been working hard to ensure that we are able to connect and keep the community informed.
+We work in partnership with external agencies, regional members, governmental organisations and others for the benefit of the Greater London Regional community.

 Ghana Union Midlands- Member profile

 Ghana Union Midlands popularly known as GUM in its new reconstituted form, as the regional umbrella body for Ghanaian groups in the Midlands region, was formally incorporated and registered as a charity (Registration no:1160692) with the Charity Commission in April 2015.
 The union is currently led by Dr Quaye Botchway and Odehye Nana Kwasi Asiedu-Ofei as President and Vice-President respectively.